 If the person makes a claim under the Jones Act, the employer and/or shipowner is then obligated to provide compensation to the injured worker under what is defined as maintenance and cure benefits:

-- Maintenance benefits supplement the income the injured worker loses while he or she is off work due to the injury.
+Maintenance benefits supplement the income the injured worker loses while he or she is off of work due to the injury.